+Wave zone

-Wave zone Dipolar radiation
+Dipolar radiation

+Magnetic dipole and electric

+quadrupole radiation

-• The A and B values depend on the initial conditions, i.e. on the boundary conditions in time.
+The values of A and B depend on the initial conditions, i.e. on the boundary conditions in time.
 To see this, we return to the time domain and we generalize Eq.
 5: